sanasharma778/spotify_bi/README.md

 ## 📌 Project Overview

-Most streaming platforms lose users silently — they open the app, browse briefly, and disappear before ever converting to a paid subscriber.
+Most streaming platforms lose users silently.
+They open the app, browse briefly, and disappear before ever converting to a paid subscriber.
 This project builds a full **Business Intelligence and Machine Learning pipeline** to understand exactly where and why users drop off, and predicts which users are most at risk of churning.

-Built to replicate real-world data science workflows — messy data, ETL pipelines, SQL warehousing, EDA, and predictive ML models — the kind of work done daily at companies like Spotify, Amazon, and Netflix.
+Building to replicate real-world data science workflows with messy data, ETL pipelines, SQL warehousing, EDA, and predictive ML models and the kind of work done daily at companies like Spotify, Amazon, and Netflix.

 ---